The Certified Gold Exchange’s Precious Metals Risk Disclosure Statement

 Precious metals markets’ past performance is not proof of future market performance.
 Just because something happened last time or every time does not mean it will happen again next time.

-When a company tells you that they guarantee to buy back your precious metals hang up the phone.
+When a company tells you that they guarantee to buy back your precious metals, hang up the phone.
 It’s illegal and entirely unrealistic to guarantee that.
 Let’s say Company A sells $500 million annually in gold for 10 years.
 Now the price goes up 200 percent and everyone wants to sell.
 Does this company have $15 billion dollars on hand?
 Of course not!
 So guaranteeing to buy metals back makes a company a clear liar or dreamer, and neither are good attributes for a supplier.

 What we can say is that we have bought every time a client has called in the past.
-We highly encourage you to call us when selling and we will always check all major exchanges to bring you our best buy price.
-All dealers make a two-way market for their products but realistic ones will never guarantee it.
+We highly encourage you to call us when selling, and we will always check all major exchanges to bring you our best buy price.
+All dealers make a two-way market for their products, but realistic ones will never guarantee it.

 It’s recommended that you personally take physical delivery of any investment you make in precious metals.
 Pooled, stored, certificate, E-gold, ETFs and gold stocks all have some degree of third-party risk to the investor.
 These operations always look reputable up until the time the investor has one hand on his forehead and one on his hip wondering, “How could I have let this happen?”
 Always take delivery of your metals and repeat this old saying “Tis’ a wise man, which clutches thy gold in one hand and thy pitchfork in the other.”

-This is a risk that you may need to sell your precious metals before you have reached their buy/sell spread (difference between a dealer’s buy and sell prices).
+There is a risk that you may need to sell your precious metals before you have reached their buy/sell spread (difference between a dealer’s buy and sell prices).
 This would mean you would be selling for less than you paid.
 Additionally, the market price may drop adding to the time it would take to break even.
 This is why it’s suggested that 3-5 years be a minimum hold if you are buying the metals in the hope of appreciation in value.
 Also, holding long-term is not a guarantee that the coins will rise above your purchase price.

-The Certified Gold Exchange works with many clients that want help putting precious metals into an IRA.
-We can assist you in doing the paperwork and we ship your purchase to the custodian.
+The Certified Gold Exchange, Inc works with many clients that want help putting precious metals into an IRA.
+We can assist you in doing the paperwork, and we ship your purchase to the custodian.
 We can also update you on the current value and help with liquidation.
 We are 100 percent independent of the custodian and depository that hold your metals and should not in any way be responsible for their actions.
 All the IRA custodians we work with are self-directed, that means they offer no investment advice.
 You alone will direct your money.
 We will be here to offer advice on buying or selling precious metals only.

-The Certified Gold Exchange has never had a single claim of counterfeit products.
+The Certified Gold Exchange, Inc has never had a single claim of counterfeit products.
 This is not the industry norm as counterfeit metals are a growing problem and a real investor danger.
 It’s always better to invest in PCGS and NGC certified gold and silver coins.
 Every PCGS and NGC coin is handled and inspected by at least two independent numismatists whose experience and knowledge far outweigh most gold dealers’ shipping and receiving departments.